blockprotocol/blockprotocol/site/README.md

     yarn dev:db
     ```

-1.  **On first run**, or if you want to reset app data, seed the databse in a seperate terminal using:
+1.  **On first run**, or if you want to reset app data, seed the database in a separate terminal using:

     ```sh
     yarn dev:seed-db